 Limb Loss and Limb Difference: Facts, Statistics, & Resources

-With more than 2 million Americans living with limb loss and another 28 million at risk of amputation surgery, chances are you will encounter someone who has faced or is facing this difficult journey.1 As Limb Limb Loss and Limb Difference Awareness month comes to a close, we want to leave you with some helpful information to take with you into the rest of the year and beyond, so you can be best equipped to provide support, compassion, and hope to people with limb loss and limb difference.
+With more than 2 million Americans living with limb loss and another 28 million at risk of amputation surgery, chances are you will encounter someone who has faced or is facing this difficult journey.1 In honor of Limb Limb Loss and Limb Difference Awareness month, get to know the facts, so you can be better equipped to provide support, compassion, and hope to those who need it most.

 About Limb Loss and Limb Difference Awareness Month